Keystone Property Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Keystone Property Finance’s changes.
-While using COMPLETIONmonitor is not a prerequisite for Keystone Property Finance , demonstrating you can stay up to date with Keystone Property Finance’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your panel status.
+This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Keystone Property Finance’s changes.
+Notwithstanding that utilising COMPLETIONmonitor is not a prerequisite for Keystone Property Finance , demonstrating you can stay up to date with Keystone Property Finance’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.
+The software creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Keystone Property Finance